 Bureus and the runes

 In 1593 Bureus became civil servant since he was appointed as editor of religious texts in Stockholm.
-Just before he moved there, Bureus ran into a runestone that awakened his curiosity.
-He lived in an area that has many runestones, but he never really noticed them before he saw the stone in front of the Cistercian cloister of Riddarholm.
+Just before he moved there, Bureus ran into a rune-stone that awakened his curiosity.
+He lived in an area that has many rune-stones, but he never really noticed them before he saw the stone in front of the Cistercian cloister of Riddarholm.
 He was captivated by the strange scripts and wanted to learn how to read them.
-Therefor he travelled to the “culturally conservative” (a nice expression of Flowers) province of Dalarne and learned to read the runes from the local farmers.
+Therefor he traveled to the “culturally conservative” (a nice expression of Flowers) province of Dalarne and learned to read the runes from the local farmers.
 In 1599 and 1600 Bureus made an extensive trip through his native country to find more runestones so he could write down, translate and interpret the texts.
 King Karl IX even assigned him to translate certain stones.
 Like I said in my previous article, people became interested in their own past.
-The runestones could be helpfull and later ancient texts were bought from Iceland.
+The rune-stones could be helpful and later ancient texts were bought from Iceland.